 [PDF] 2006.
 The challenge of human social behavior: A review essay stimulated by Hammerstein, Peter (Ed.)
 2003.
 Genetic and Cultural Evolution of Cooperation.
 (Cambridge, Massachusetts, and London, England: MIT Press).
 Evolutionary Psychology 4: 1-32.

 [PDF] 2008.
 Let’s examine both sides of the coin of human understanding.
 Ann Arbor News: Other Voices, 17 July.
-[A reply to a 12 July letter by Ronald G. Larson entitled “Evolutionary theory doesn’t explain it all”].
+A scan of the original paper copy is here.
+[This is a reply to a 12 July letter by Ronald G. Larson entitled “Evolutionary theory doesn’t explain it all”].

 [PDF] 2008.
 Natural complexity is commonplace.
 Ann Arbor News: Opinion, 10 August.
 [A reply to a 4 August letter by Lahki Goenka].